anancarv/fullstackopen/part4/bloglist/README.md

 # Set a variable SECRET which is a digital signature ensures that only parties who know the secret can generate a valid token.
 $ echo "SECRET=yoursecretphrase" > .env

-# Start the application
+# Start the application in dev environment
 $ npm run dev

+# Start the application in prod environment
+$ npm start

-# To run the tests
+# # Start the application in test environment and run tests
 $ run start:test
 $ npm test
 ```